 2. Get a Teacher Blogger Domain Name

 A domain name is what people type in the address bar to get to your website.
-Some people set up the domain name first, but by using bluehost, I was able to do everything through them with ease.
+Some people set up their own domain name first, but by using bluehost, I was able to do everything through them with ease.
 When you sign up with Bluehost, you get a free domain name for the 1st year.

 As a teacher blogger, you may want to sell your teacher resources online, or blog to stay connected with family and friends about your journey as an educator.